Direct High-Resolution Imaging of Earth-Like Exoplanets: Indirect Reconstruction Techniques

-These \(\mathcal{O}(10)\) day one‐dimensional inversion timescales remain orders of magnitude too long for a full \(10\times10\) surface map.
+These \(\mathcal{O}(10)\) day one-dimensional inversion timescales remain orders of magnitude too long for a full \(10\times10\) surface map.
 No latitude information is retrieved without prohibitive additional observations, so rotational inversion cannot deliver a resolved \(10\times10\) exoplanet map within any realistic campaign.
-In summary, the ELT’s larger collecting area does not overcome the background‐dominated regime and conceptual limits of rotational inversion, rendering the technique infeasible for resolved mapping of Earth‐like exoplanets.
+In summary, the ELT’s larger collecting area does not overcome the background-dominated regime and conceptual limits of rotational inversion, rendering the technique infeasible for resolved mapping of Earth-like exoplanets.